ome/openmicroscopy/docs/install/homebrew/README.md

 INSTALL
 =======

+The instructions and scripts provided here depend on Homebrew 0.9 or later, including support for the `brew tap' command.

 This procedure has been tested on the following Mac OS X versions:

     10.6.8
     10.7.3

 Install OS X Developer Tools.
 This procedure has been tested with the the following Xcode distributions:

     xcode_3.2.6_and_ios_sdk_4.3.dmg